calcicodes/labpage/_posts/2022-12-29-leverhulme-phd1.markdown

     - **UK students:** select 'No - I do not wish to apply for funding', select 'Other' and give the reason 'PhD project is funded by a Leverhulme Trust grant to Oscar Branson (supervisor)'
     - **International students:** select 'Yes - I wish to apply for funding', then choose all funding sources that you are eligible for (take a look at the [Cambridge Trust](https://www.cambridgetrust.org/scholarships/) list).
 Note in the application text that the home fees and subsistence will be covered by a Leverhulme Trust grant to Oscar Branson (supervisor), and you are seeking the difference between international fees and home fees.

+7. In the 'Research' section select 'Yes' in reply to 'Do you have any research information to add?', then give the title of this project ('Outside the comfort zone: physiological responses of marine calcifiers to extreme environmental conditions.') and my name ('Oscar Branson') as the supervisor.
+You do not need to put anything in the 'summary of proposed research' box, but please do list any experience you have that's relevant to the project in the 'Research Experience' box.
-7. Please [contact me](mailto:ob266@cam.ac.uk) if you have any questions about the application process.
+8. Please [contact me](mailto:ob266@cam.ac.uk) if you have any questions about the application process.

 The deadline for applications is **midnight (UTC) on 31st January 2023**.